-- a) Employees appointed to positions requiring an appropriate discipline-based minimum three year under graduate degree qualification or equivalent will commence at AHP 1, first increment salary level. - b) Employees appointed to positions requiring an appropriate discipline-based minimum four year under graduate degree qualification or equivalent will commence at the AHP 1, second increment salary level. - c) Employees who hold a 2 year Masters with a non-allied health undergraduate degree will be appointed at AHP 1, third increment salary level.
+- a) Employees appointed to positions requiring an appropriate discipline-based minimum three year under graduate degree qualification or equivalent will commence at AHP 1, first increment salary level. - b) Employees appointed to positions requiring an appropriate discipline-based minimum four year under graduate degree qualification or equivalent will commence at the AHP 1, second increment salary level.

-d) An AHP who holds a 2 year Masters within the same profession as their allied health undergraduate degree is eligible to be appointed at the AHP 2, first increment salary level.
+- c) Employees who hold a 2 year Masters with a non-allied health undergraduate degree will be appointed at AHP 1, third increment salary level. - d) An employee who is a Psychologist and holds a 2 year Masters within the same profession as their allied health undergraduate degree will be appointed at the AHP 2, first increment salary level